mathewlowry/myhub-gpt/Co-creating your physical event with your online community.md

 It shows

-* someone joins the community, and is added to its custom feed
+* someone joins the community (and is added to its custom feed, as set out in Berlin)
-* the community member uses a form to submit an event item as a proposal to the conference programme - this record is only accessible to organisers using the CMS
+* the community member proposes an event item to the conference programme (this record is only accessible to organisers using the CMS)
 * an organiser reads it and changes the record's status to provisional
+	* the main content is published to the user's PDS
-	* the record appears on the website, with the actual content stored on the user's PDS
+	* the record containing that content appears on the website
-	* triggering an automatic share to the users' followers
+	* an automatic share to the users' followers is triggered (if they opted in)
-* from this point onwards validated community members can comment on the event item, and  can opt to auto-share that comment to their followers on Bluesky.
+* from this point onwards, validated community members can comment on the event item, and  can opt to auto-share that comment to their followers on Bluesky
-* anyone with a DID can also quote-post text from the event item to their Bluesky followers in the same way as with Leaflet, above.
-These posts also appear on the event item.
+* anyone with a DID can also mention or quote-post the event item to their Bluesky followers, with these posts also appearing on the event item.

 However, I would prefer to not have two streams as on Leaflet.
 Instead, a single unified stream of comments and bluesky mentions would be preferable.

+## First experiment

+To figure this out I need to understand standard.site better, so I thought I'd run a little experiment in the run up to ATProto.science (Vancouver, March 2026).

+The atproto.science organisers had already asked participants to submit event items (presentations, demos, lightning talks), selected the most interesting ones, and organised them into a conference programme (workshops composed of 3-4 event items).

+While the scope for event co-creation is limited (the selection, after all, has already been made) I thought it could be interesting to see whether we could use Leaflet and Bluesky to support conversations about the event programmein the run-up to the event.

+So in mid-late February [I published the selected proposals into a Leaflet publication](https://atproto2026.leaflet.pub/3mevfbw7r522w) - one subpage per workshop - and invited the authors to:

+* further flesh out their ideas (we provide them the edit link for their subpage)
+* provoke a conversation - on Leaflet and/on Bluesky - with participants interested in their event item,

+In a perfect world, the speakers in each workshop would also work together to find the threads connecting their respective event items and elaborate a full workshop description.

+Will that happen?
+As I write this I have no idea - that's why it's an experiment, which is appropriate enough, given that it's atproto.science.
+But at the very least I will learn a little bit about how Leaflet and standard.site works, which is directly relevant to my atproto.science workshop: [Coopetition in the ATmosphere](https://leaflet.pub/7c7be6b7-1dbc-4aae-8f32-f5314aa99f90?page=019c60e7-6d9d-7773-a1b3-6521afff8f21).

+So if you can't make it to my workshop, let's chat about it online.
+And if you can, let me know what you'd like to bring to the discussion when we meet face2face,

 ---